ejhannigan/digit_meter/README.md

 This project requires the use of many outside libraries.

 # Setting up ESP32 to run ROS2:
+The hardware setup has its own [appendix](#hardware-setup).

 To run ros on a micro controller, I used [micro-ROS](https://micro.ros.org/).
 I used (this micro-ROS tutorial)[https://micro.ros.org/docs/tutorials/core/first_application_rtos/freertos/] from the original documentation.

 Note: The documentation begins with a suggestion to try [another tutorial](https://medium.com/@SameerT009/connect-esp32-to-ros2-foxy-5f06e0cc64df) for the esp32.
 This tutorial is not perfect, and I lost a lot of time trying to install esp-idf separately.
 You DO NOT need to install esp-idf yourself. micro-ROS downloads the esp-idf library from github in the create firmware workspace step.
-I have included an [appendix](#appendix) that walks you through the code to prove it to yourself.
+I have included an [appendix](##micro_ros_setup-downloads-esp--idf-for-you) that walks you through the code to prove it to yourself.

 I have copied the micro_ros_setup guide below with the exact commands I used for this project: